 The Right Support

 Every step that you make toward the birth of your baby is important.
 Most people wouldn’t plan a trip oversees without researching and educating themselves on the various aspects of the country, lodging, food and activities.
 The same should go for planning for your baby.
 Some say birth is as strenuous as running a marathon.
 Think about who you would want next to you encouraging you.
-Do they support your decisions or would they to talk you out of a decision?
+Do they support your decision or would they to talk you out of something that is important to you because of their own bias?
 Consider what their birth philosophy might be, does it align with yours?
 Choosing the right doula, a labor support person, is another option for your birth team.
-Each year more and more families are partnering with doula for labor support.
+Each year more and more families are partnering with doulas for labor support.
 When hiring a doula you ultimately are hiring her ability to articulate her years of experience into your birth experience.
 Once again trust your gut when interviewing.

 Learning is Foundational

 In full transparency, as a childbirth educator my bias is naturally towards education.
 I do feel strongly about the importance of birth, postpartum, breastfeeding and parenting education.
 Some choose not go to class and do just fine as the body does know how to birth a baby!
 But I prefer people to educate themselves and have better birth experiences by feeling empowered and understanding the process that your body and baby will go through.
 There are all different kinds of books and classes available.
 By choosing a class that covers relaxation techniques for natural, medicated and c-sections you will be well rounded and prepared.
 Look for classes that align more with what your are wanting to do in labor.